Modular memristor model with synaptic-like plasticity and volatile memory: Results

-In this approach, we need to select a suitable kernel function $\ker()$, which characterizes the device's conductance volatility, and the \emph{cumulative conductance function} $H(s,w)$, which describes nonvolatile behavior of conductance.
+In order to model memristor volatility characteristics, we implement a standard convolution-based approach, inspired by linear viscoelasticity theory \citep{r:coleman61}.
+A key advantage is that this approach enables the use of $1/t^\alpha$ volatility kernels that are otherwise computationally unavailable.
+We select a suitable kernel function $\ker()$, which characterizes the device's conductance volatility, and the \emph{cumulative conductance function} $H(s,w)$, which describes nonvolatile behavior of conductance.
 The resulting \emph{volatile cumulative conductance} $ \sub{H}{vol} $ is calculated as the convolution

 Note that the convolution is calculated with respect to time, since the model state variables $s$ and $w$ are time-dependent.
-Similarly, the differential $dH$ must also be taken with respect to time, written explicitly\footnote{We require of $H$ that it be differentiable almost everywhere.}:
+Similarly, the differential $dH$ must also be taken with respect to time, written explicitly:

 Regarding the kernel function, we may distinguish two cases, based on its limiting behavior.
 For example, if the kernel is the Heaviside function, no volatile behavior is present (pure ``elastic'' regime), and~\cref{g:decay} simplifies to This relation motivates the label "cumulative conductance" for the function $H$; it captures the functional relationship of state variables and device conductance in the non-volatile case.
 Conversely, if $\displaystyle \lim_{t\rightarrow \infty} \ker(t) = 0$, we are in the viscoelastic regime, where the system decays to its equilibrium over time.
 Our model is therefore sufficiently general to describe devices exhibiting a combination of volatile and non-volatile characteristics.

-The form of the kernel and cumulative conductance functions is device-specific and also depends on the chosen voltage-controlled model in \Cref{sec:vcm}.
+The form of the kernel and cumulative conductance functions is device-specific and also depends on the chosen voltage-controlled model.
 Inspired by the presentation in \citet{r:kvatinsky15}, we provide ad-hoc variants for the kernel function and for the cumulative conductance function.

 First, a linear and exponential relationship of the cumulative conductance on the state variables are presented: